GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting: Experiments

-\textbf{Dataset}.
-All of our experiments were conducted on the public dataset: NuScenes\cite{caesar2020nuscenes} and corresponding occupancy dataset, OCC3D-NuScenes\cite{tian2024occ3d}, contains 600 scenes for training, 150 scenes for validation, covers a region centered around the ego-vehicle with dimensions [-40m, -40m, -1m, 40m, 40m, 5.4m] and a voxel size of [0.4m, 0.4m, 0.4m].
+All of our experiments were conducted on the nuscenes dataset~\cite{caesar2020nuscenes} and the corresponding occupancy dataset, OCC3D-NuScenes~\cite{tian2024occ3d}.
+The occupancy dataset contains 600 scenes for training and 150 scenes for validation.
+It covers a region centered around the ego-vehicle with dimensions $[-40\text{m}, -40\text{m}, -1\text{m}, 40\text{m}, 40\text{m}, 5.4\text{m}]$ and uses a voxel size of $[0.4\text{m}, 0.4\text{m}, 0.4\text{m}]$.
 This dataset contains 18 classes, where classes 0 to 16 follow the same definitions as the nuScenes-lidarseg dataset, and class 17 represents free space.
-Since dataset does not provides 2D ground truth (GT), we followed the approach used in RenderOcc\cite{pan2024renderocc} to project the semantic and depth labels of 3D LiDAR points onto the 2D plane.
-This ensures a fair comparison with RenderOcc.
+We followed the approach used in RenderOcc \cite{pan2024renderocc} to project the semantic and depth labels of 3D LiDAR points onto the 2D maps.